-Cashmere Middle School strongly discourages students taking extended vacations during the semester or leaving school prior to the normal closing date.
-Students missing classes lose essential instruction and place increased demands on classroom teachers in the areas of record keeping, administering make-up work.
+Cashmere Middle School strongly discourages students from taking extended vacations during the semester or leaving school prior to the normal closing date.
+Students missing classes lose essential instruction and place increased demands on classroom teachers in the areas of record keeping and administering make-up work.
 However, occasions arise where extended absences are necessary.
-When this is the case, the school will make every reasonable attempt to reduce the damage to the student's educational program.

-Extended absences must be pre-arranged and have approval of the building principal or the absences will be unexcused.
+When this is the case, the school will make every reasonable attempt to mitigate the deleterious impact to the student's educational program.
+Extended absences must be pre-arranged and have the approval of the building principal or the absences will be unexcused.